nyvyn/wikimem/README.md

 3. Add memories by using the **New Memory** action in the UI (coming online as part of the incremental build-out).

+The desktop app also exposes an MCP server over stdio in the same process, so any MCP-compatible agent can connect without launching a separate binary.

 ### Directory Layout

 - `src-tauri/` – Rust backend, Tauri commands, soon the MCP server.